 The outdoor environment is being developed with local partners to ensure sustainability for future generations of children.

 More children will be walking or cycling to school and thus improving their health.
 Our whole school initiative was launched but will continue next year due to COVID.
-Our bike shelter and scheme was launched and continued to be promoted during lockdown.
+Our bike shelter and bike track project has also begun.